-THE MSMS ON-LINE PRE-APPLICATION AND APPLICATION WILL BOTH BE AVAILABLE AFTER SEPTEMBER 7, 2015 UNTIL MARCH 31, 2016.
+THE MSMS ON-LINE PRE-APPLICATION AND APPLICATION WILL BOTH BE AVAILABLE SEPTEMBER 1, 2015 UNTIL MARCH 31, 2016.
 THE PRE-APPLICATION SHOULD BE COMPLETED PRIOR TO AN APPLICATION.
 APPLICATIONS ARE BY INVITATION ONLY.

 The Master of Science in Medical Science (MSMS) Program at Indiana University School of Medicine was created in 1995 to enhance the preparation and confidence of its students to be successful in a medical curriculum.
 Students aspiring to careers in medicine at times require additional skill-building experience and an enhanced knowledge of learning strategies.
 Thus, this unique opportunity is only for students from especially disadvantaged backgrounds.